 Since we’re building a serverless API, we can’t depend on a persistent connection to database.
 When creating a Model we need to create it using the database connection.

-To compensate for using serverless we'll generate the Model at runtime using a function.
-After declaring the functions, make it the default export.
+To compensate for using serverless we’ll generate the Model at runtime using a function.
+After declaring the function, make it the default export.

 After creating the Note Model, let’s look into the database connection.